DiscordAnalytics/docs/en/reference/goals/README.md

 These goals require you to have a certain number of users.

-[hint info]These goals are based on the day's stats and are not precise because the stats used add up the number of members of each guild (which can lead to duplication).[endhind]
+[hint info]These goals are based on the day's stats and are not precise because the stats used add up the number of members of each guild (which can lead to duplication).[endhint]

 | Goal title             | Required users count | Difficulty |
 |------------------------|----------------------|------------|